 Thats’ s the black stuff you don’t want to eat!!

 This is the underside , make a slit with sharp knife and clean the dirt in cold running water.

 Now you are all set.
 Heat oil in a pan, splutter mustard, cumin , fennel and about 5 curry leaves.
 Add the chopped onion, ginger garlic paste and green chillies to it.
 Fry until golden, which takes about 6 minutes over medium flame.

-Once done, add chopped tomato, turmeric powder, red chili powder, coriander powder and salt.
+Once done, add chopped tomato, turmeric powder, red chili powder, coriander powder, black pepper powder and salt.
 Cover and cook for 4 minutes.
 Let all the tomatoes turn mushy and the mixture turn like a thick lump.

 Keep sauteing for another 3 to 4 minutes, the mixture will turn slightly dry and chunky.
 Absolutely no water!!

 You may soak the shrip/prawn in little turmeric and salt before adding to the curry.
 (This is optional is to just take off the stinky smell and to make the shrimp lightly soft) Add cleaned shrimp at this stage and cover.
 Let it cook for 2 minutes.

 Remove the lid and keep frying over medium high flame for the next 4-5 minutes, add remaining curry leaves, throw in some coriander leaves too.
 Keep frying until the masala turns brown and dry.
 Switch off and serve.

 We had this shrimp varuval with sambar sadham.

 Using small onion instead of big will give added taste and flavor.
 (Use about 15 sambar onions or 8 shallots)